-An exception applied to the execution until 10 July 2022 of contracts concluded before 9 April 2022, or ancillary contracts necessary for the execution of such contracts.
-As of 10 July 2022, an exception applies to the import, purchase etc. necessary for the import into the EU of (1) a certain quantity of potassium chloride between 10 July of a given year and 9 July of the following year and (2) a certain combined quantity of certain other listed fertilisers between 10 July of a given year and 9 July of a given year.
+An exception applies to the execution until 10 July 2022 of contracts concluded before 9 April 2022, or ancillary contracts necessary for the execution of such contracts.
+Furthermore, as of 10 July 2022 an exception will apply to the import, purchase etc. necessary for the import into the EU of (1) a certain quantity of potassium chloride between 10 July of a given year and 9 July of the following year and (2) a certain combined quantity of certain other listed fertilisers between 10 July of a given year and 9 July of the following year.
 The relevant import volume quotas will be managed by the European Commission and the EU Member States.